Jean-Michel Frank: Career

 "Reports from refugees about the persecution of homosexuals and Jews prompted Jean-Michel Frank to leave Paris in 1940.
 By way of Lisbon, he emigrated to Buenos Aires..."

 In Argentina, Jean-Michel Frank worked with his old friend and business associate, Ignacio Pirovano, on several private and commercial projects.
-Jean-Michel Frank kept his private apartment in Buenos Aires on the top floor of the company of which he was the Artistic Director in Argentina.
+Jean-Michel Frank kept his private apartment in Buenos Aires on the top floor of the company of which he was the artistic director in Argentina.
 This building was located on the corner of Florida Street and Marcelo T. De Alvear Avenue.
-He also visited many of his clients in Buenos Aires including the Born family; whose mansion in the northern suburbs of Buenos Aires remains one of his many important projects.
+He also visited many of his clients in Buenos Aires including the Born family, whose mansion in the northern suburbs of Buenos Aires was one of his many important projects.

 Frank's pursuit of simple forms can also be seen in lighting designs.
-Frank's lights were classic-modern combined with exotic, textured materials, such as, plaster, mica, obsidian, vellum, and terracotta.
-The "Block Lamp" is an example of his innovation by covering a rectangular block with a grid of mica sheets; an old technique from Roman artisans.
+Frank's lights were classic-modern combined with exotic, textured materials, such as plaster, mica, obsidian, vellum, and terracotta.
+The "Block Lamp" is an example of his innovation by covering a rectangular block with a grid of mica sheets, an old technique from Roman artisans.
 The "X" lamp was composed of metal, wood, and terracotta in its raw, unglazed state.
 Alberto Giacometti collaborated with Frank in the making of terracotta objects like floor lamps, vases, candle holders, and table lamps.